RULEBOOK

 2

-1 - All teams that compete in a race will earn at least 1 point.
+1 - Minimum for all teams that compete in a race

 6.6 - Team/Driver Changes

-- If a driver changes teams during the course of a season, they will not be eligible to earn points for their new team.
+• If a driver changes teams during the course of a season, they will no longer be eligible to earn Team Championship points for their new team.

 Rulebook